metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_nesting.rst

    Pasting an existing PET into another PET

-   As shown below, the newly added PET is now displayed on the parent PET's canvas just like a regular PET Analysis Block
+   As shown below, the newly added PET is now displayed on the parent PET's canvas just like a regular PET Analysis Block.

 .. figure:: images/AddingExistingPET_3.png
    :alt: text

    PET inside PET

 Problem Inputs
 --------------